 This post is not about a recipe like that.

 Nope, this post is made of something humbler.
-Not a flashy culinary fashion, but a basic food for simple folks.
 This post is about biscuits.

 I should warn, however, that these aren't just any biscuits.
 They are far superior to any that come in a blue tube with a cartoon on the side or the starchy variety sold in cafeterias.

 These are the biscuits that accompanied every bowl of chili from my childhood.
 These are the biscuits I ate slathered with butter and jam while I sat with my mother and grandmother, drinking hot chocolate while they had afternoon tea.

 This recipe was originally my great-grandmother's, passed on dog-eared, coffee-stained paper from mother to daughter to cousin to aunt to niece to sister back to granddaughter.

 Here I've revamped the basic combinations in the recipe to be suited to a vegan diet.
 And you can't even tell the difference!
 I know vegan recipe developers always say this but I really mean it (no, really!).

 I hope you love this recipe as much as I do.
 I hope it becomes a basic for you, something perfect to go with soup, tea and unexpected company.